 Multitasking might make you feel like you’re doing more, but it will most likely only help you procrastinate and take longer to get stuff done.
-And worse than that, it will reduce your focus on each task, and increase the chances of making mistakes, meaning you have to go back and re-do things.
+And worse than that, it will reduce your focus on each task.
+This then increases the chances of making mistakes, meaning you have to go back and re-do things.
 Ain’t nobody got time for that!
 If you’ve got a block of time, use it to focus on getting one thing finished and finished properly.

 As soon as you start a task (preferably one at a time, remember), your focus shifts to the task ahead, planning what and how to do it, and especially evaluating any progress and difficulties ahead.
 Because you get so into the flow, this makes it harder to stop or drop the task.
 So, the best way to get something done is to start doing it instead of thinking about it!

 Evaluate yourself.
-Look long and hard at the tasks you realistically need to accomplish and set yourself some goals and deadlines, either general ones, or smaller ones for each task or stage, and each day.
+Look long and hard at the tasks you really need to accomplish and set yourself some goals and deadlines.
+These can be general ones, or smaller ones for each task or stage, and each day.
 Then, make a list of what you actually did at the end of the day and compare both.
-Trying to make both the lists identical will help keep you focused and determined, and in turn ensure you do more with your time.
+Trying to make both lists identical will help keep you focused and determined, and in turn, ensure you do more with your time.